frank-a-i/weather-influence-on-music/PROJECT.md

 | valence           | 0.2                       |
 | tempo             | 26.2                      |

 An overall satisfying result for such a prototype.

-The underperformance for descriptor *tempo* probably is caused, since all other options occur in all BPM-ranges and thus no destinctive characteristics could be extracted.
+The underperformance for descriptor *tempo* probably is caused, since all sorts of music occur in almost all BPM-ranges and thus no destinctive characteristics could be extracted.

 ### Application in a real scenario

 As promising these results may look, after all these won't exactly show how well the approach works out if it is really applied.
 This is not covered by this metric.
-There are different reasons to this, where one of them probably is that explaining the prefered music choice of an individual is not a trivial task.
+There are different reasons to this, where one of them probably is, that explaining the prefered music choice of an individual is not a trivial task.
 Though it could help to increase the focus on the relevant ones.

 That being said, the investigations above can only be taken as an approximation, an educated guess whether this approach is applicable in general.
 To measure the actual performance an experiment needs to be performed, by separating a set of users in two groups.
 The one group perceives the recommendations as they were before, while the other group perceives the recommendation almost the same, except of the recommendations are inspired by the results of the estimators.
-This is then carried out a few monts or even a year long, just to make sure a large variance of weather conditions is recorded.
+This is then carried out a few months or even a year long, just to make sure a large variance of weather conditions is recorded.
 Eventually the user satisfaction is compared and the better option should be kept accordingly.

 How this satisfaction ultimately is measured, depends on where the algorithm is applied.
 For instance, a streaming radio station could compare the numbers of listeners.
-While on-demand services, like Spotify, could measure if and what UI controls are used (if the track was skipped or the volume was increased).
+While on-demand services, like Spotify, could measure if and what UI controls are used (e.g. if the track was skipped or the volume was increased).
 This approach is widely known as a so called A/B-test.

 ### Further optimization